joelverhagen/slate/source/includes/_introduction.md

 A package source is either V2 or V3.
 V1 package sources are not covered here.

-Historically, the NuGet HTTP protocol has not been documented and has been an implementation detail between the official NuGet client (nuget.exe and NuGet inside of Visual Studio) and NuGet.org.
-As time went on, the HTTP protocol was closely inspected by parties outside of the NuGet team with the goal of providing alternative package sources to NuGet.org and different clients implementations.
+Historically, the NuGet HTTP protocol has not been documented and has been an implementation detail between the official NuGet client (e.g. nuget.exe) and NuGet.org.
+As time went on, the HTTP protocol was closely inspected by parties outside of the NuGet team with the goal of providing alternate package sources and client implementations.

-Because the protocol was never clearly documented, there are often subtle quirks between different server implementations.
-This document is an attempt to clarify all of the HTTP endpoints currently available on major NuGet package sources.
+Because the protocol was never clearly documented, there are many subtle quirks between different server implementations.
+This document is an attempt to explain all of the HTTP endpoints available.

-**"Retro-specing" in the operative term!**
+**"Retro-specing" is the operative term!**

 ## Disclaimer